phirasit/RetroBasic/README.md

 # RetroBasic

 Retro Basic is a Microsoft Basic compiler written in haskell.
 This program will convert Basic code to B-code which will be easy to interpret.
+All the information can be read from [Report.pdf](Report.pdf)

-# Requirement
+## Requirement
 - make
 - A working c compiler (gcc is preferred).
 - A working haskell compiler (ghc is preferred).

-# Installation
+## Installation

 run `make`

-# Usage
+## Usage

 run `./main [input_file]`

-# Description of Retro Basic
+## Description of Retro Basic
 https://www.cp.eng.chula.ac.th/~piak/teaching/prolang/2018/retro-basic.htm

 in the memory of Microsoft Basic (4K Basic)